DCRG-Bristol/baff/docs/source/intro.rst

 https://github.com/DCRG-Bristol/pim

 A simple package manager for Matlab (inspired by pip). can install local pacakges or download packages from Matlab Central's File Exchange, GitHub repositories, or any other url pointing to a .zip file.
 This is a slightly adapted version of the original package installer developed by mobeets.
-The original version can be found here: `https://uk.mathworks.com/matlabcentral/fileexchange/54548-mobeets-mpm`
+The original version can be found `here <https://uk.mathworks.com/matlabcentral/fileexchange/54548-mobeets-mpm>`_.
 All the packages listed here can be installed with this package manager.

 Matlab Utilities